-Music Majors will be allowed to take 18 units of study each semester without being charged the extra tuition fee.
+Music Majors will be allowed to take 18 units of study each semester without being charged an additional tuition fee for the 18th unit.

-If the 18 units include Private Lesson registration, the student is still exempt from any extra tuition charges for the 18 units, but is required to pay the Private Lesson Fee for every unit of Private Lessons.
+If the 18 units include Private Lesson registration, the student is exempt from any extra tuition charges for the 18th unit, but is still required to pay the Private Lesson Fee for every unit of Private Lessons.